Learn What’s Protected Under General Liability Insurance Coverage

 Claims can arise from bodily injury or property damages resulting from accidents on your premises or from your products, your operations or advertising for your business.

-Liability insurance can also cover things you may not have thought about, such as advertising injury in the event your company’s marketing violates someone’s copyright.
-Business liability insurance coverage even offers some protection against alcohol-related accidents (as long as your company is not in an alcohol-related business, such as the manufacture or distribution of alcohol).
+General liability insurance can also cover things you may not have thought about, such as advertising injury in the event your company’s marketing violates someone’s copyright.
+Business general liability insurance coverage even offers some protection against alcohol-related accidents (as long as your company is not in an alcohol-related business, such as the manufacture or distribution of alcohol).

-What’s typically NOT protected by business liability coverage
+What’s typically NOT protected by business general liability coverage

 Here are some situations that would not be protected by general liability insurance coverage.